Fliplet/fliplet-cli/docs/API/core/ai.md

 - Write JavaScript or JSON code
 - Answer questions about a set of documents
 - Create conversational agents
-- Give your software a natural language interface
+- Give your apps a natural language interface
 - Tutor in a range of subjects
-- Translate languages and much more
+- Translate app screens and much more

 ---